Business Day Tools

 Total business days in January and February since the start of the year

-The remaining business days in January and February to the end of the year
+The remaining business days from January/February until the end of the year

 The total business days in January and February of 2024